 While continuing to work in outpatient care, Glenn was also a team physical therapist for the Nashua Pride, a professional baseball team in the Canadian American Association of Professional Baseball, based in Nashua, NH.
 For the 2006 season, under the management of former Red Sox Butch Hobson, Glenn worked with the team on player conditioning, preventative care and treated a wide variety of sports injuries.

-Glenn then enrolled at Franklin Pierce University yet again and earned his doctorate of physical therapy degree.
-To complete his coursework, Dr. D’Addario studied Community Health and Wellness, Advanced Imaging and Diagnostics and Evidence Based Practice in Medicine.
+Glenn then enrolled in the Franklin Pierce University College of Health & Natural Sciences and earned his doctor of physical therapy degree.
+To complete this coursework, Dr. D’Addario studied Community Health and Wellness, Advanced Imaging and Diagnostics and Evidence Based Practice in Medicine.

-Glenn has also participated in multiple continuing education programs, completing course work focusing on the Thoracic Spine: A Manual Approach, Functional Training and Sports Physical Therapy, FMS Levels 1 & 2.
+After earning his doctorate, Glenn has also participated in multiple continuing education programs, completing course work focusing on the Thoracic Spine: A Manual Approach, Functional Training and Sports Physical Therapy, FMS Levels 1 and 2 and the required training of Foundations in Dry Needling through S&F Education.
 Dr. D’Addario is also a peer-educator mentoring new physical therapists and conducting informational in-services on various orthopedic topics and techniques.

 Dr. D’Addario’s true passion is manual therapy.
 Manual therapy uses skilled, specific hands-on techniques, including manipulation and mobilization, to diagnose and treat soft tissues and joint structures.
 Glenn combines manual therapy techniques with his expert analysis of functional movement patterns, prescribing unique exercise programs that achieve exceptional results with multiple patient populations and diagnoses.